 Caught on the Path - the Master Trap

-Faith, Hope, and Love are the three great Christian virtues.
-Paradoxically, it is often the case that their attainment or realization comes to us through their apparent negation or loss.
-We seek through our own efforts a spiritual self-reliance, yet find in spite of it all we have yet to come to the end of our rope and become truly SELF-reliant, or reliant on Other-Power, as Ramana Maharshi would say, or "Other-Power", the term used by Shinran Buddhism.
+We seek through our own efforts a spiritual self-reliance, yet often find in spite of it all that we are coming to the end of our rope, with a need for reliance on a Higher Power, as Ramana Maharshi would say, or "Other-Power", the term used by Shinran Buddhism.
 Grace must take a hand in this affair and show us the way beyond the conceptions, expectations and limitations of our core wounds, mind, ego, and dualistic thinking.
 The following are a few quotes for contemplation from various traditions to help us understand and endure this predicament.

 "Hope indeed is misery greatest, Hopelessness a bliss above the rest."